Terminology Governance Guide

 Where term

-is either a term, abbreviation, or alias.
+is either a term, acronym, or alias.

-§ How do you adopt a term with added or updated context?
+# How do you adopt a term with added or updated context?

-March 2024 - The feature “adopt a term with context and metadata” is in the design phase, so it is not operational
+March 2025 - The feature “adopt a term with context and metadata” is in the design phase, so it is not operational

 Example